Riding Desire Waves with Your Partner - Accepting "Not Now" in Each Other

 Desire Mismatch Is "Normal"

 It is statistically rare for partners' desire to align perfectly in timing.
-According to research at the Gottman Institute, about 80% of long-term couples experience some mismatch in the frequency or intensity of desire.
+Research indicates that about 80% of long-term couples experience some mismatch in the frequency or intensity of desire.
 This mismatch is not a "relationship problem" but a "normal variation in human physiology."

 When the Mismatch Becomes a Problem